tomio13/RDM-Desktop/python/Readme.md

 - integer       only integer numbers
 - url           a web URL (https://...)
 - list          comma separated list of values
+- numericlist   comma separated list of numbers
 - file          relative link to a file
 - checkbox      a true/false value as check box

+# dynamic values
+Template fields which are not part of the form may have some substitution values, such as:
+- %u            the userID field from the configuration
+- %d            the current date in ISO-8601 format
+- %D            the current date and time and time zone in ISO-8601 format
+- %1, %2, %3    the part of the relative path within the project
+                for a project %1 is the project name provided (short one) for an experiment %3 is the experiment short name provided

+This substitution is also applied to the readme templates.